FirefoxBar/xStyle/README.md

 A user style manager for Firefox and Chrome.
 Build on WebExtension.

-You can aslo get this extension from [AMO (Firefox)](https://addons.mozilla.org/zh-CN/firefox/addon/xstyle/).
+You can get this extension from [Mozilla Add-ons](https://addons.mozilla.org/zh-CN/firefox/addon/xstyle/) and [Chrome Webstore](https://chrome.google.com/webstore/detail/xstyle/hncgkmhphmncjohllpoleelnibpmccpj).

 But if you want to experience the latest version at the first time, you should [install our self-distribution version](https://github.com/FirefoxBar/xStyle/releases)

 For more documentation, Please visit [wiki](https://github.com/FirefoxBar/xStyle/wiki)